nfsilva09-lang/MQP_DC-AC_Inverter_2026/README.md

+This is the entirety of the Honeywell High Power Inverter MQP of 2025.
+In this repo are teh LTspice circuit simulations for the creation of DC-DC converter that then supplies a DC-AC inverter.

+Multiple LTspice files contain both test cases, and Various stages of the design process of the project.

 There are multiple files in this Altium Designer Project folder.
 Below is an explanation of what each file contains and how they work together.